-Xcode 8 requires the latest version of Xamarin.iOS that supports iOS 10, and the latest Xamarin Studio.
+Xcode 8 requires the latest version of Xamarin.iOS that supports iOS 10, and the latest Visual Studio for Mac.
 Xamarin currently only supports watchOS 1-style apps for deployment to devices. watchOS 3 support is available in all update channels but is considered to be in Preview.

 Once Xcode 8 is installed, Apple Watch simulators are separate from iOS Simulators (unlike Xcode 6, where they appeared as an external display).
 When you select the Watch App project and make it the startup project, the simulator list will show iOS Simulators to choose from (as shown below).